flhofer/dell_TB16_firmware/README.md

 ### Flashing MST chips

-Although a `mst.exe` is available for manual flashing, it is unreliable and buggy.
+Although an `mst.exe` is available for manual flashing, it is unreliable and buggy.
 For starters, it only sometimes reports the installed firmware version correctly.

 > [!NOTE]
-> The official update tool tends to report versions such as 00.00.fd.
-These are error codes reported from the `mst.exe` and do not show if you perform a manual version check.
+> The official update tool tends to report versions like 00.00.fd.
+These are error codes reported by `mst.exe` and do not appear when you perform a manual version check.

 For a few years, it has been possible to flash the chips on Linux.
 You will need a recent `fwupd` package, e.g., >`v0.8` shipped in Ubuntu 23.10 or newer.
 If you don't use Linux, you can use a live USB using an official Ubuntu that ships with `fwupd` preinstalled.